mmmikeal/BeesMochaChallenge/README.md

 # BeesMochaChallenge
 Mocha unit test environment for coding challenge

-> From within repo, run
+> to run open the terminal, navigate within repo, and run commands:
   > - npm install
   > - npm test

+> The algorithm implementation and documentation are located within /test/test.js